-Quick, easy, and affordable, this homemade face wash will make your skin glow!
-It’s made with simple, all-natural ingredients that nourish and moisturize your skin so you can look and feel your best.
+Easy and nourishing, this homemade face wash will make your skin glow!
+It’s made with simple, all-natural ingredients that refresh and moisturize your skin so you can look and feel your best.

-Good skincare can be so tricky!
-Over the years I’ve tried a number of different brands and DIYs, but everything was either too expensive, didn’t work, or was filled with chemicals I didn’t want on my skin.
+As a crunchy mom, good skincare can be tricky!
+Over the years I’ve tried countless brands and DIYs, but everything was either too expensive, didn’t work, or was filled with chemicals I didn’t want on my skin.

-Once I started making my own tallow balm recipe, it just made sense to try DIY face wash too.
-I am so excited to finally have a facial cleanser that is natural, affordable, and works as good as the best store-bought cleanser I’ve ever tried!
+Once I started making my own tallow balm, it felt natural to create my own face wash too.
+Now, I finally have a facial cleanser that’s completely natural and works just as well as the big-name products I’ve tried!

-I love how this face wash is moisturizing and safe for every type of skin, including sensitive skin.
-I even use it as body wash for my toddler!
+I love how this face wash is moisturizing and gentle for every type of skin, even sensitive skin.
+I even use it as a body wash for my toddlers, which says a lot about how safe and soothing it is!

 Tips for Success